telekom-mms/sectpmctl/README.md

 sudo bash

 # Now your machine has its own set of Secure Boot keys, test it
-mmstpm2-boot --test
+sectpmctl boot test

 # Install the LUKS TPM key.
 Enter your current LUKS key when asked.
-mmstpm2 install --setrecoverykey
+sectpmctl tpm install --setrecoverykey

 # STORE THE PRINTED RECOVERY KEY NOW!!!
 ```

-The 'mmstpm2 install' command will print out the recovery key.
+The 'sectpmctl tpm install' command will print out the recovery key.
 It is highly recommended to store this key in a safe location.
 Without this key you can loose
 all your data when the TPM breaks or when accessing your hard disk in another machine.
 You have been warned!

 After a reboot the LUKS partition should decrypt automatically and the installation is complete.